Best CRM for small businesses in 2020

-You can read our full review of Zoho CRM here.
+You can find out our verdict in our full Zoho CRM review.

 Small businesses love SugarCRM for its low cost.
 It has a simple user interface, and a range of services to suit many sectors.
 This makes it ideal for companies with fairly straightforward sales processes, and little need for more complex processes (features like customisation are possible, but come with a learning curve and limited support).

 Growth is at the heart of SugarCRM, so it will be difficult for businesses not to grow with this tool.
 But because it’s open source, you don’t have the support services offered by some of the larger providers.